rapid7/metasploit-framework/How-to-use-command-stagers.md

 ```

 See the www-data?
 That is the output for the second command we asked the script to execute.
 By
-doing that, we can also do even even more nasty - like writing a Meterpreter payload onto the
+doing that, we can also do something even more nasty - like writing a Meterpreter payload onto the
 target system, and execute it.